Close

 Food Intolerance Testing

-What is a Food Intolerance?
+What is a Food Intolerance/Sensitivity?

 milk intoleranceFor centuries we have known that consumption of certain ‘reactive’ foods can have profound effects on physical and mental health, and this is even more evident in today’s world with the huge variety of foods we now consume.